-In our implementation, the integral is replaced by a Riemann summation with an $\Delta \epsilon = 0.003$, i.e. with up to 4000 energy values in the summation.
+In practice, the energy integral is evaluated using a Riemann sum with step size $\Delta \epsilon = 0.003$, corresponding to up to $4\times10^{3}$ energy grid points.

-We apply the NEGF-BD method outline above to simulate the gating-induced IMT of the Holstein model on a $40\times 30$ lattice.
-The initial state of the simulations was obtained first using the equilibrium Brownian dynamics simulations with half-filled electrons $\overline{n} \equiv \sum_{i} \hat{n}_{i} / N = 0.5$ per site.
-This results in an initial state with CDW order on the square lattice; see Fig.~\ref{fig:snapshot}(a).
-The band structure a perfect CDW order is given by $E_{\pm}(\mathbf k) = \pm \sqrt{\epsilon_{\mathbf k}^2 +g^2\, Q_0^2}$, where $\epsilon_{\mathbf k}$ is the energy dispersion of the square-lattice tight-binding Hamiltonian, and $Q_0$ is the amplitude of the lattice distortion in the CDW state.
-Importantly, an energy gap $\Delta = 2 g \, Q_0$ is opened in the spectrum.
-At half-filling, the valance band $E_-(\mathbf k)$ is completely filled, and the Holstein model is in a band-insulator state.
+We apply the NEGF-BD method outlined above to simulate the gating-induced IMT in the Holstein model on a $40\times 30$ square lattice.
+The initial state is prepared via equilibrium Brownian-dynamics simulations at half filling, $\overline{n} \equiv \sum_{i} \hat{n}_{i} / N = 0.5$, yielding an initial state with CDW order on the lattice; see Fig.~\ref{fig:snapshot}(a).
+In the presence of perfect CDW order, the electronic band structure is given by $E_{\pm}(\mathbf k) = \pm \sqrt{\epsilon_{\mathbf k}^2 +g^2\, Q_0^2}$, where $\epsilon_{\mathbf k}$ is the energy dispersion of the square-lattice tight-binding Hamiltonian, and $Q_0$ is the amplitude of the lattice distortion in the CDW state.
+Importantly, an energy gap $\Delta = 2 g \, Q_0$ opens at the Fermi level, and at half filling the lower band $E_-(\mathbf k)$ is occupied, rendering the system a band insulator.

-Next we turn on the voltage bias $V$.
-As illustrated in Fig.~\ref{fig:schematic}(b), the chemical potential of both the substrate (the right electrode) and the center square lattice is kept at the zero $\epsilon_F = \mu_R =0$, which is set at the middle of the energy gap, while that of the left electrode is $\mu_L = - eV$.
-Fig.~\ref{fig:snapshot} shows an example of the phase transformation of the Holstein system driven by a gating voltage $eV = 2.5$.
-The color gradient shows the expectation value of the on-site density $ \langle \hat{n}_i \rangle$.
-Other simulation parameters are: electron-phonon coupling constant $g=1.5 t_{\rm nn}$, local displacement $Q_i$ string constant $k_1=0.67g$, nearest-neighbor coefficient $\kappa=0.12 g$, damping constant $\lambda=0.2g$, $\Gamma_{\text{lead}}=1.0$, $\Gamma_{\text{bath}}=0.001$, and the temperature is $k_BT=0.1$.
+We then apply a voltage bias $V$.
+As illustrated in Fig.~\ref{fig:schematic}(b), the chemical potential of the substrate (right electrode) and the central region are fixed at the zero $\epsilon_F = \mu_R =0$, which lies at the center of the CDW gap, while the chemical potential of the left electrode is shifted to $\mu_L = - eV$.
+Fig.~\ref{fig:snapshot} illustrates a representative phase transformation induced by a gate voltage $eV = 2.5$, where the color scale indicates the local electron density $ \langle \hat{n}_i \rangle$.
+Other simulation parameters are: electron-phonon coupling constant $g=1.5 t_{\rm nn}$, on-site spring constant $k_1=0.67g$, nearest-neighbor coefficient $\kappa=0.12 g$, damping constant $\lambda=0.2g$, $\Gamma_{\text{lead}}=1.0$, $\Gamma_{\text{bath}}=0.001$, and temperature $k_BT=0.1$.